iszczesniak/cpp/memory/index.md

 value, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
-We need to know that an *optimization* is offered by a compiler, and is not mandated by the
-standard: RVO has never been standardized, there is even no mention of it in the standard.
+We need to know that an *optimization* is offered by a compiler: RVO has never been standardized, there is even no mention of it in the standard.

 Constructor elision is also known as the *copy elision*, *copy/move elision* or *copy/move constructor elision*.
 It applies to no other